gardener/gardener/docs/concepts/operator.md

 #### Configuration for Admission Deployment

 The `.spec.deployment.admission` defines how an extension's admission controller may be deployed by the `gardener-operator`.
 The deployment of an admission controller is optional and may be omitted.
 Typically, the admission controllers run in the runtime cluster alongside the virtual cluster deployment.
 However, to function properly, the admission controllers require access and permissions for the virtual garden cluster in order to watch the Gardener API resources like `Shoot`s.
-The admission deployment realizes this scenario by allowing the specification of different Helm charts for the runtime and virtual cluster and follows the pattern established by existing Gardener extensions [like provider-aws](https://github.com/gardener/gardener-extension-provider-aws/tree/master/charts/gardener-extension-admission-aws).

 As of today, deployment of admission controllers via `.spec.deployment.admission` is not yet supported, but it is currently under active development.

 ### Configuration for Extension Resources